 Bryan Powell, DMA

-Dr. Bryan Powell is the Director of Higher Education for Little Kids Rock.
+Dr. Bryan Powell leads Higher Education Initiatives for Little Kids Rock.
 Bryan is former New York City Public School music teacher, working in an East Harlem public school for 11 years.
 Bryan also teaches music education classes at various colleges an universities in the NYC metropolitan area.

 Bryan is the founding co-editor of Journal of Popular Music Education, a peer-reviewed, academic journal that seeks to define, delimit, debunk, disseminate, and disrupt practice and discourse in and around popular music education.
 Additionally, Bryan serves as the Executive Director of the Association for Popular Music Education, an organization dedicated to promoting and advancing popular music at all levels of education.
 APME seeks to bring together all involved in the pursuit of teaching and making popular music by facilitating educational opportunities for teachers and students to develop innovative ways to create, perform, and teach popular music Additionally, Dr. Powell was recently recognized as the first-ever International Affiliate for the UK-based organization Musical Futures.